EllenCMartin/EllenCMartin.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Ellen C. Martin
 banner_subtitle: Wildlife Biologist.
 PhD Candidate.
-Based in Trondheim, Norway.
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------